-Kent’s Centre for World Affairs (KCWA) aims to connecting disciplines within the Human and Social Sciences Division.
+Kent’s Centre for World Affairs (KCWA) aims to connect disciplines within the Human and Social Sciences Division.

 Kent’s Centre for World Affairs (KCWA) is a platform which aims to provide a space for early career researchers to get their research out into the world.
-To start conversations across various disciplines, often interconnected and have wide concern.
+To start conversations across various disciplines, often interconnected and have wide concern among the disciplines of Economics, Politics and International Relations, Psychology and Social Anthropology and Conversation.

 ‘The motivation behind KCWA is to encourage a dialogue between interdisciplinary research.’ co-founder Giulia Grillo told us ‘We aim to provide stepping stones for early career researchers to kickstart their academic career.

 Besides providing a platform for various ideas, we are currently looking for roles to be filled.
-We are looking for individuals who are especially interested in editing blogs and hosting or editing podcasts.’
+We are looking for individuals who are especially interested in editing blogs and hosting or editing podcasts.
+It aims to provide a space for all topics – from war and conflict, to the market, to global climate change, to the cells in our bodies.’

 KCWA wants to start a conversation, with the aim of disseminating our research using various channels: